SanjaySomraj/DevelopingDataProducts_Assignment3/Assignment3Slides/index.Rmd

 This Shiny app has 5 Tab panels

-1.   **Tourist Data** & **Data Visualization**: Provides foreign tourist arrivals period selected and the geographical continent/zone of the tourist.
+1.   **Tourist Data** & **Data Visualization** tabs: Provides foreign tourist arrivals period selected and the geographical continent/zone of the tourist.
-2.   **Data Summary**: Statistical summary of the foreign tourist arrivals.
+2.   **Data Summary** tab: Statistical summary of the foreign tourist arrivals.
-3.   **Help**: General help on how to use the Shiny app.
+3.   **Help** tab: General help on how to use the Shiny app.
-4.   **About**: Information about Tourism in India and references from where the data for this assignment has been sourced.
+4.   **About** tab: Information about Tourism in India and references from where the data for this assignment has been sourced.

 ---